DMARC

 ### DMARC Reporting Missing

 The DMARC record does not include `rua=`, so aggregate reports are not requested.
-Without reports, it is harder to find hidden senders and failed alignment.
+Without aggregate reports, it is harder to find hidden senders and failed alignment.

 1. Choose a reporting mailbox or DMARC reporting service that can receive aggregate reports.